We have received many questions regarding Investments. Here below, you can find the most frequently asked Investments FAQs.

 - Aren’t private/hard money loans more expensive for borrowers?

-- What exactly do the broker fees pay for?
+- What exactly do the consulting fees pay for?

 - Legal/Advisory Fees